holoviz/panel/doc/how_to/custom_components/reactive_html/reactive_html_dataframe.md

 # DataFrames and ReactiveHTML

-In this guide you will learn how to efficiently implement `ReactiveHTML` components with a `DataFrame` parameter.
+In this guide we will show you how to implement `ReactiveHTML` components with a `DataFrame` parameter.

-## Creating a Table Pane
+## Creating a Custom DataFrame Pane

-In this example we will show you how to create a custom Table Pane.
+In this example we will show you how to create a custom DataFrame Pane.
 The example will be based on the [GridJS table](https://gridjs.io/).

 ```{pyodide}